 As well as being decorative and often used to aid gynecological issues (one use is to regulate heavy menstrual flow; studies have also confirmed its efficacy in regulating menopausal symptoms; for these purposes, the plant is often made into a tea), Lady’s Mantle has another historic use.
 They belong to the genus Alchemilla, a name which is rooted in the word Alchemy.
-So what has a commonly found, ground cover plant have to do with turning base metals into gold?
+So, what has a commonly found plant have to do with turning base metals into gold?

 Quite a bit actually.